NathanGracia/projet5/README.md

 ```
 run your server
 import the bdd template (projet5.sql)

-Change the bd ids in src/config/Config.php
+Change the bdd ids in src/config/Config.php